 Just having a stressful week may invite a shift in strategy.
-When you’re stressed, you need to keep it simple, and you might focus your energies on giving yourself an outlet for the tension, whether that’s throwing some epsom salts into your bath, kickboxing, taking the right vitamins, getting a massage, or all of the above.
+When you’re stressed, you need to keep it simple, and you might focus your energies on giving yourself an outlet for the tension, whether that’s throwing some epsom salts into your bath, kickboxing, taking the right

 It’s about slowing down your overtaxed mind and body, relieving the tension, and then gently refreshing yourself.

 If you’re having a more relaxing week, however, and you’re feeling at ease, you might be in a better headspace to do some more reflective self-care, like some journaling or meditation.
 You can experiment and branch out a little, too.
 You might try a new recipe that’s easy and yummy and full of foods that make you feel good.

 On a larger scale, consider how your self-care strategy might differ when you’re planning your wedding as opposed to grieving for a loved one.

 When you’re planning a wedding, time is going to pass really quickly and you want to make sure you’re not completely frazzled by the time the wedding rolls around.
 You’d want to make sure you built in some time for self-care, even if you can’t do as much of it.
 As for grieving, everyone grieves in their own way, but you would likely need to be extra gentle with yourself.

 Don’t try and force yourself into anything.
 Stick to what you know feels good.
 Make sure you’re not retreating too much, but give yourself time to process, too, maybe through journaling or making a photo album about your loved one.
 Do things that make you feel present.